ceejbot/community-and-you/community.md

 # [fit] I met people like Bryce
 # [fit] & Max O & Rod V & jden &…

 ^ These are people who took the time to talk to me.
 I'm grateful to all of you.
 Bryce also knew nobody!
 He told me so.
+Rod Vagg sought me out, because he'd noticed I'd written levelup modules & wanted to talk to me about levelup.

 ----